syncfusion-content/javascript-docs/js/api/ejRTE.md

-Shows RTE in the RTL direction.
+Shows the RTE in the RTL direction.

 Default Value: